AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 * 5a.
 The given index is invalid.

-    * 5a1.
-ModtRekt shows an error message.
+    * 5a1. modtrekt shows an error message.

       Use case resumes at step 4.